Ask Keri: How can I tell fact from fiction when it comes to health trends on Instagram?

 3 Tips to Evaluate Instagram Health Trends

-Nutrition science is seriously complicated (sorry!), and there are so many studies that show tiny correlations that are then blown up into huge headlines that exaggerate (or totally get wrong) the kinds of conclusions that can be drawn from the research.
-Studies are also poorly designed and funded by corporations that have a direct interest in the results, resulting in skewed conclusions.
-You can find some of my tips on how to read nutrition research, here.
+Nutrition science is seriously complicated (sorry!), and there are many studies that show tiny correlations that are then blown up into huge headlines that exaggerate (or totally get wrong) the kinds of conclusions drawn from the research.
+Many studies are also poorly designed and funded by corporations that have a direct interest in the results, which can result in skewed conclusions (AKA bias).
+Want a little more: You can find some of my tips on how to read nutrition research, here.

-If a heck of a lot of people online are saying they’re benefiting from something, that’s a great reason to be interested in and intrigued by it.
-It’s not, however, proof that it’s working.
+If your feed is blowing up with people saying they’re benefiting from some diet or health trend,, that’s a great reason to perhaps be interested in and even intrigued by it.
+It’s not, however, proof that it’s correct or accurate.

-When science on an anecdotal phenomenon doesn’t exist (because it’s often behind), you may not be able to confirm whether or not it will help with a certain outcome, but the important thing is to determine whether or not there is any potential harm.
-If not, then encouraging people to try something for themselves is an okay route to follow.
+When science on an anecdotal phenomenon doesn’t exist (because it’s often behind), you may not be able to confirm whether or not it will help with a certain outcome The important thing you must do is determine whether or not there is any potential harm.
+If not, then encouraging people to try something may be an okay route to follow.

-How many times have you heard something, formed an opinion, and then had a smart friend bring up a point you hadn’t thought of?
+How many times have you heard something, formed an opinion‚and then had a smart friend bring up an opposing point you hadn’t thought of and changed your mind?
 It’s hard to think about things and evaluate them in a silo.
 That’s where having either a mentor or a community (or both!) to bounce things off of is key.
 It’s why many of the Nutritious Life Certified grads cite the community of wellness pros they become a part of after graduation as just as valuable as the education itself.
 Find your tribe and then turn to them when you need help making sense of whatever the “next” turmeric is at the moment.